 St. Helier and other areas already have the beginnings of an evening economy and the development of a college of culture and managed workspaces for artists nearby will help to feed the evening economy.
-This development can also be encouraged by the States in a variety of ways - through reviewing licensing and planning regulations to make it easier for such businesses to set up, by developing more outdoor evening entertainments in the streets, by commissioning more works of public art, by designating an area - for instance, Royal Square, as a 'cultural quarter'.
+This development can also be encouraged by the States in a variety of ways - through reviewing licensing and planning regulations to make it easier for such businesses to set up, by developing more outdoor evening entertainments in the streets, by commissioning more works of public art, by designating an area - for instance, Gorey Pier, St. Aubin or part of St. Helier as a 'cultural quarter'.